Enrolled Nursing Cadetship

 You will need a resume, cover letter, contact details for two referees and evidence of your TAFE SA enrolment.

-Steps you need to take if you have not already applied to study:
+Steps you need to take if you have not already applied to study the Diploma of Nursing:

-- Submit your SATAC application to study TAFE’s Diploma of Nursing at a regional campus (full time student).
-Find out more.
+- Submit your application to study TAFE SA’s Diploma of Nursing at a regional campus (full time student) as soon as possible through SATAC-TAFE SA applications website.

-- Meet Nursing and Midwifery Board of Australia’s English language skills registration standards, complete the evidence checklist.
+- Meet Nursing and Midwifery Board of Australia’s English language skills registration standards.

 - Demonstrate reading, writing and numeracy skills by undertaking the Core Skills Profile for Adults (CSPA).
-Further information
+You must meet the levels required to be eligible for an offer from TAFE SA.

 The study mode enables you to complete theory components at home, in your own time.